There are organisations, support groups, books, videos and other resources to help you cope with ovarian cancer and its treatment.

 What Happens Next?
 A guide for women with a recent diagnosis of ovarian cancer

-Back Here Again: A guide for women whose cancer has come back
+Back here again: A guide for women if their ovarian cancer has returned

-Looking After Me: A guide for women with advanced or terminal ovarian cancer
+My care, my future: A guide for women who are living with incurable ovarian cancer

 Find local cancer information and support